ssrome/fcc_personal_portfolio_webpage/readme.md

 10. The height of the welcome section should be equal to the height of the viewport.
 11. The navbar should always be at the top of the viewport.

-The project had to be run against test [CDN link to run the tests in any environment] (https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js)
+The project had to be run against tests [CDN link to run the tests in any environment] (https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js)

-[My Build a Personal Portfolio Webpage on Codepen] ()
+My Build a Personal Portfolio Webpage on [Codepen](https://codepen.io/ssrome/full/WLYKPx) and [Github Pages](https://ssrome.github.io/fcc_personal_portfolio_webpage/)